djblackberry64/Lempire-resource-bunker/FAQ.md

 Absolutely!
 We welcome contributions.
 Please make sure to check with our team first.
 A contribution guide will follow!

 ### Is the project open source?
-Yes, the project is open source and licensed under the <a href="https://github.com/djblackberry64/404-resource-bunker/blob/main/LICENSE-CODE">Apache 2.0</a> license but be aware that the content itself is licensed under the <a href="https://github.com/djblackberry64/404-resource-bunker/blob/main/LICENSE-CONTENT">CC BY 4.0</a> license.
+Yes, the project is open source and licensed under the <a href="https://github.com/djblackberry64/404-resource-bunker/blob/main/LICENSE-CODE">Apache 2.0</a> license but be aware that the content itself is licensed under the <a href="https://github.com/djblackberry64/404-resource-bunker/blob/main/LICENSE-CONTENT">CC BY-NC-SA 4.0</a> license.
 You can find the source code here:
 <a href="https://github.com/djblackberry64/404-resource-bunker">Link to repo</a>